mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 This blogpost gives a concrete example using basic task submission with `executor.map` and `executor.submit` to build a non-trivial computation.
-This approach is straightforward and not at all restrictive.
-Personally this interface excites me more than collections like Dask.dataframe; there is a lot f freedom in arbitrary task submission.
+This approach is straightforward and not restrictive.
+Personally this interface excites me more than collections like Dask.dataframe; there is a lot of freedom in arbitrary task submission.